falkr/ttm4115/pages/prep-statemachines.md

 ## States, Revisited

+Let's also have a look at all the different states we have seen until now, and repeat some properties:

 * Initial states and choice states are called **pseudo states**, because they are not really states in the sense that we wait in them.
 They are transient states, meaning that the state machine is only going through them, but never waits in them.
 For that reason, transition originating at initial or choice states do not declare a trigger.
 * At any time, a state machine is in exactly one of its states.
 We assume that transitions execute in no time, so we never find a state machine like "waiting" within a transition.
 Waiting only happens within states.
 * State symbols with the same name refer to the same state.